Skip to main content

 Battambang

-Battambang, known as the 'rice bowl' of Cambodia, features a cuisine centered around rice and freshwater fish from the Tonle Sap lake.
-It's also known for its bamboo sticky rice.
+Battambang, Cambodia's 'rice bowl,' cooks mostly around rice and freshwater fish from Tonle Sap lake.
+It's also the place for bamboo sticky rice.

 Cultural Significance: